XRoemer/Pure-Data-Realtime-Scopes/README.md

 The scopes are calculated on the gpu (Thanks to the team of vispy!) and are running in an external thread, so fluidly working with pd is still possible.

+- Waveforms might be zoomed and dragged in x and y direction.
+- Drag- and zoom-state can be transferred to other scopes.
+- A marker can be set and transferred to other scopes.

 Prerequisites are:
 - python installation
 - numpy, PyQt and vispy installed for python